Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 Inverters have a significantly shorter service life

-For a system installed in 2005, there is nevertheless an important distinction: In most cases, the modules themselves continue to function without issue—with a degradation rate of about 0.15% per year, they lose barely measurable amounts of power.
-The inverters, on the other hand, have a significantly shorter lifespan of 10 to 15 years.
-A 2005 PV system typically had its first inverter replaced between 2015 and 2020—the next replacement is due between 2025 and 2035.
-This reinvestment must be factored into any cost-of-ownership calculation.
+For a system installed in 2005, there is nevertheless an important distinction: In most cases, the modules themselves continue to function without any problems—with a degradation rate of about 0.15% per year, they lose hardly any measurable output.
+The inverters, on the other hand, have a significantly shorter service life of 10 to 15 years.
+A PV system installed in 2005 typically had its first inverter replaced between 2015 and 2020—the next replacement is due between 2025 and 2035.
+In most cases, the inverter should be replaced after about 20 years; this reinvestment should be factored into any calculation of continued operation.

-Option 1: Continued operation under the statutory feed-in tariff
+3. Option 1: Continued operation under the statutory follow-on payment

 The simplest option for systems over 20 kW is to continue operating under the statutory feed-in tariff.
 This applies automatically if the connection type remains unchanged: The grid operator continues to purchase the electricity fed into the grid and pays the annual market rate for solar power, minus a marketing fee.
 This provision is enshrined in the EEG 2023 and secured through Solar Package I until December 31, 2032.

-What is the EEG feed-in tariff after 20 years?
+How much will the feed-in tariff be after 20 years?

-However, the economic reality of this option is sobering.
-The annual market price for solar power was 4.624 cents/kWh in 2024 and around 4.51 cents/kWh in 2025—depending on how the electricity market develops.
-The grid operator deducts a marketing fee from this amount: still 0.72 cents per kilowatt-hour in 2025, and only 0.23 ct/kWh starting in 2026.
-With a smart meter, this fee is additionally halved.
+The feed-in tariff after 20 years is significantly lower than the old fixed rate—and the economic reality of this option is sobering.
+The annual market price for solar power was 4.624 ct/kWh in 2024 and around 4.51 ct/kWh in 2025—depending on developments in the electricity market.
+The grid operator deducts a marketing fee from this amount: 0.72 cents per kilowatt-hour in 2025, and only 0.23 ct/kWh starting in 2026.
+With a smart meter, this fee is further reduced by half.
 This typically leaves a net amount of between 3.8 and 4.5 ct/kWh in 2026.

 | Component | Value | Note |